johnbullnz/pyrsona/README.md

         return table_rows
 ```

-The meta data and table_rows are now run through the post-processing stages before being returned:
+The meta data and table_rows are now run through the post-processing stages before being returned, resulting in the following changes:

  - A new *version* field is added to the meta data.
  - The *id* field is deleted from the table_rows and a cumulative total field is added.